RahulKraken/Wall-E-chat/Readme.md

 ### Object detection

 Computer vision model running on the device.
-Takes images and sends singal to body control systems to move the device accordingly.
+Takes images and sends signal to body control systems to move the device accordingly.

 ### Robo